dwyl/learn-elixir/README.md

 `sudo apt-get install esl-erlang`
 + **Install Elixir**: `sudo apt-get install elixir`

+## Learn Elixir

-## Getting Started
+## Commands

-### Interactive Terminal
-After installing Elixir you can open the interactive shell by typing `iex`.
++ After installing Elixir you can open the interactive shell by typing `iex`.
-You can now type in any elixir expression and see the result in the terminal.
+This allows you to type in any elixir expression and see the result in the terminal.

-### Function Documentation
-If you want to see some information about a built-in function you can just type `h` and the `function` name to get information on how to use it!
++ Type in `h` followed by the `function` name at any time to see documentation information about any given built-in function and how to use it.

-Try typing `h round` into the (iex) terminal and you should see something like this:
+E.g If you type `h round` into the (iex) terminal you should see something like this:

 ![elixir-h](https://cloud.githubusercontent.com/assets/14013616/20860273/fc801b14-b96b-11e6-9b17-7e26666d5d94.png)

-### Information about values
-If you want to see some information about a value in your code, type `i` followed by the value name:
++ Typing `i` followed by the value name will give you information about a value in your code:

 ![elixir-i](https://cloud.githubusercontent.com/assets/14013616/20860322/3c01d984-b96d-11e6-8cc4-a46c8657f5b4.png)

 ## Basic Types